-Just a couple of days ago, I wrote an article about why some ministers tend to lose their faith.
+Just a couple of days ago, about why some ministers tend to lose their faith.
 It was part of my weekly lectionary study, and the texts for the week particularly focused on the vanity of so many earthly actions.
 I resonated especially with the priest narrating the book of Ecclesiastes, whose cries of despair about the pointlessness of even his work in ministry are about as human as any portrayal in the Bible.

 The very next day, I went into my office at our church in downtown Portland.
 For those who are not familiar, inner-city Portland has a remarkably high population of people living outside.
 Though this might suggest a lack of services for the poor, Portland actually is known so much for its social services that many migrate here to benefit from those supports.
 This, combined with our relatively mild climate, make for a fairly hospitable outdoor living experience, at least given most other options.